robbriers/biotic/README.md

 ### Functions

 The workhorse function of the package is 'calcindex'.
 The allows the user to specify which index is to be calculated as well as the type of data being processed through the 'index' and 'type' arguments.
 The first relates to the choice of index.
-Possible values for index are: "BMWP", "Whalley", "Riffle", "Pool", "RiffPool", "WHPT", "WHPT\_AB", "LIFE", "PSI" and "PSI".
+Possible values for index are: "BMWP", "Whalley", "Riffle", "Pool", "RiffPool", "WHPT", "WHPT\_AB", "LIFE", and "PSI".
 The second argument relates to the format of the dataset.
 If it is in the default format detailed above (actual integer abundances) then it can be omitted.
-The use of these is best illustrated through examples, again using the built-in almond dataset.
+The use of these is best illustrated through examples.

 ``` r
 # calculate the PSI index for the almond samples